There is help available for people in need of housing support or information.

 - helping existing tenants in sponsorship properties to transfer to more suitable accommodation.
 E.g. moving from upstairs to a ground floor unit

-Council has sponsored housing for older residents, provided through the Department of Family, Fairness and Housing (DFFH).
+Council has sponsored housing for older residents, provided through the Department of Families, Fairness and Housing (DFFH).

 Sponsorship housing allows older residents of Knox who are eligible for public housing to remain within the local area.